About The Investigative Project on Terrorism

 "The Investigative Project on Terrorism is critical to our nation's security.
 There is no other non-governmental group that has better intelligence or data on the threat to the United States and our allies.
 Making do with a bare bones budget, the IPT is a national treasure whose influence and achievements are unparalleled."

-U.S. Representative Pete Hoekstra, Ranking Member of the House Permanent Select Committee on Intelligence
+Pete Hoekstra, Former U.S. Representative, R-MI and Ranking Member of the House Permanent Select Committee on Intelligence